April 7, 2023 - 923rd CBN Soldiers uncase their colors following redeployment

 Mission and Installation Contracting Command

-Headquartered at Joint Base San Antonio-Fort Sam Houston, Texas, the Mission and Installation Contracting Command consists of about 1,500 military and civilian members who are responsible for contracting goods and services in support of Soldiers as well as readying trained contracting units for the operating force and contingency environment when called upon.
+Headquartered at Joint Base San Antonio-Fort Sam Houston, Texas, the Mission and Installation Contracting Command consists of about 1,300 military and civilian members who are responsible for contracting goods and services in support of Soldiers as well as readying trained contracting units for the operating force and contingency environment when called upon.
 The MICC provides contracting support for Soldiers across Army commands, installations and activities located in the continental United States and Puerto Rico.
 MICC mission partners include the U.S. Army Forces Command, U.S. Installation Management Command, U.S. Army Training and Doctrine Command, U.S. Army Futures Command, U.S. Army North, U.S. Army Reserve Command and U.S. Army Medical Command.
-The MICC consists of two brigades, two field directorate offices, 28 contracting offices, nine battalions and 18 contracting detachments.
+The MICC consists of two brigades, two field directorate offices, 28 contracting offices and 10 battalions.

 418th Contracting Support Brigade, Fort Cavazos, Texas